 This meant that the liquid, ‘good’, investments were sold off first — leaving the fund with nothing but the illiquid junk.
 No-one knows yet just how much the investors will lose, but some estimates put losses at 30%-60%.

 This all came as a total shock to investors and advisors, who believed they were invested in a relatively safe income play.
-Since the Woodford freeze other UK funds invested in illiquid assets such as commercial property have suspended redemptions.
+Since the Woodford freeze other UK funds invested in illiquid assets such as commercial property has suspended redemptions.

 There’s no free lunch